 (Click here to see a larger map.)

-Note: As of October 2022, at the time of the Ottawa municipal elections, the area shown on this map in blue (Westgate) will be added to River Ward 16, and to the area the CCA covers.
+Note: As of October 2022, at the time of the Ottawa municipal elections, the area shown on this map in blue (Westgate) was added to River Ward 16, and to the area the CCA covers.

 Carlington North Veterans’ Housing Character Area